Eighty percent of sensory information human receives through their brains are from visuals.

 Go for The Larger Than Life

-You have to entertain the idea of taking larger-than-life approach to grab people’s attention.
+You must entertain the idea of taking a larger-than-life approach to grab people’s attention.

 You have to go for the larger retail displays to bring the focus of your prospective customer into the store.

-You can place these items in the centre of your store or even the front of the store to get drive people in.
+You can place these items in the center of your store or even the front of the store to get drive people in.

 These larger-than-life displays or items must represent the product or the brand identity of your store.

 To boost sales, you need to limit the merchandising options in your store, so people don’t hurry past them.